google/crclib.dart/flipping_algorithm.md

 1. For each element `x_i` in vector `x`, if `x_i` is set, the bit at position `p_i` is picked to flip.

+### Matching multiple CRC functions simultaneously

+The same algorithm can be easily extended to match multiple CRC values from various CRC functions all at once.
+Two simple changes are noted here.

+1. A wrapping function that produces a longer checksum value by concatenating all values from all CRC functions.
+This function is used in place of the original CRC function in the algorithm above.
+1. The same bit concatenation is applied to multiple `t`s to produce `d`.

+It goes without saying that `w` is now extended to be the sum of all CRC width parameters.

 ## Conclusion

 Exploiting affinity of CRCs gives a simple method to select a set of bits to